juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

 After running this code with debugs[^note_1], for `sample_list = [1,2]` we get the output below, which is useful to see how the code works.

 This section presents details one by one, chopping up the output.
-The *Appendix* section presents the whole output as it comes in the terminal.
+(The appendix section presents the whole output as it comes in the terminal.)

 ### 1